 Think about when you’re in a relationship and you feel kind of suffocated…That’s the stress levels going up from too much closeness.

-What happens is, as men get closer, things are going well, the Oxytocin levels go up, they start bonding….
-Then men will tend to want to pull away in order to rebuild their testosterone levels.
+What happens is, as men get closer in a relationship and things are going well, the oxytocin levels go up in his body as they start bonding….
+Then men will tend to want to pull away in order to rebuild their testosterone levels through their masculine missions.

 “Do you not LOVE me anymore?”

 The problem here is that men and women are hardwired completely differently.
 Sure, we are all human.
 There are aspects that make all of us human.